howardding2000/react-dashboard/README.md

 react-dashboard is a dashboard build on React

-## configration for Ant Design
+##  Ant Design Theme configration

 Ant Design is using Less as the development language for styling.
-So for custemizing AntD theme, first of all we have to import the dependencies of less.
-Unfortunately, React natively does not support less, so we have to manually import the dependencies and configure Webpack.
+Unfortunately, React natively does not support less.
+So for custemizing Ant Design theme, we have to manually import the dependencies and configure Webpack.

-### less support dependencies
-- install `less` and `less-loader` to support less
+### install `less` and `less-loader` to support less
 ```bash
 npm install less less-loader
 ```
-### 3rd-part react webpack config  dependencies
+### install 3rd-part react webpack config tools
-We can use `npm run eject`  to expose the WebPack configuration file,and config less options in webpack.config.js, **but** it's an one way operation.
+We can use `npm run eject`  to expose the WebPack configuration file and config less in `webpack.config.js`, **but** it's an one way operation.
+If you don't really need to customize webPack to much, I recommend keeping it closed.

-I just want to go lightweight custom Webpack, some alternatives are  `react-app-rewired` + `customize-cra` and `@carco/craco` + `craco-less`.
+I just want to go lightweight custom Webpack, so I chose an alternative that likes  `react-app-rewired` + `customize-cra` or `@carco/craco` + `craco-less`.

-Here I use `customize-cra`(At first, I wanted to use `carco`, which is officially recommended, but I found that the current `@carco/craco` is not fully support CRA V5) and `customize-cra-less-loader`.
+Here I use `customize-cra` and `customize-cra-less-loader`.
+(At first, I wanted to use `carco`, which is officially recommended by Ant Design, but I found that the current `@carco/craco` is not fully support CRA V5, and I faced some issue when I was trying to install it)

 - install `react-app-rewired` `customize-cra` `customize-cra-less-loader`
 ```bash
 npm install react-app-rewired customize-cra customize-cra-less-loader
 ```
-### configration of Ant Design Less variables
+### configrat Ant Design Less variables
- the version of dependencies I used are here:
+ - The version of dependencies I used are below:

 ```js
    "devDependencies": {
     "customize-cra": "^1.0.0",